.zshrc from scratch

 50 Lines: Autoloading for speed

 Completion initialization takes by far the most time of our setup.

-We have a dump file, but we can go further by delaying that initialization until we hit Tab for the first time.
+This is how completion setup is handled.
 The function compinit is in fact in /usr/share/zsh/functions/Completion/compinit.
 When we run autoload -Uz compinit, Zsh simply adds the name compinit as an available function.
 When we actually run compinit, Zsh will look through each directory in the array $fpath until it finds a file which has the name compinit, and use the contents of that file as the function body.

 (There are details I’m glossing over here; if you’re interested you should check the “Autoloading Functions” section of man zshmisc.)

-More options:
+More options

 I could have enabled all these options at the start on a single long line, but that would have made them hard to read.
 Using three lines worth now, I’m adding some more:

-• rc_quotes: Concatenating single-quoted strings puts a single quote between them: 'What''s the password?'What's the password
+• rc_quotes: Concatenating single-quoted strings puts a single quote between them: 'What''s the password?'What's the password?

 • glob_star_short: **.txt for recursive globbing, instead of requiring **/*.txt.